zamazan4ik/awesome-pgo/article/article.md

 * Limited hardware availability (wrong [CAPEX](https://en.wikipedia.org/wiki/Capital_expenditure) estimations, no budget for the new hardware or even no possibility to buy new hardware due to multiple other reasons)
 * Better startup time for your application.
 I hear this problem mostly from the Java world (and seems like it's one of the main GraalVM selling points but we will discuss this tool later).
 Faster launch -> shorter deployment windows -> shorter [RTO](https://csrc.nist.gov/glossary/term/recovery_time_objective) -> easier to achieve your [SLO](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos) requirements.
 Another use case - serverless applications where cold start time can be a [real problem](https://maxday.github.io/lambda-perf/).

-Even if we are talking about "large" systems, having better efficiency per core could be important since, in this case, you need to implement horizontal scaling for your app later and postpone investing your time into things like sharding, load balancing and other cool stuff.
+Even if we are talking about "large" systems, having better efficiency per core could be important since, in this case, you need to implement horizontal scaling for your app later and postpone investing your time/money into things like sharding, load balancing and other cool (and difficult) stuff.

 As a regular human, I have a built-in (de)buff - I am lazy.
 That's why I don't like to perform manual optimizations.
 Profiling, finding a bottleneck, trying to figure out what is going on in this bottleneck, thinking and implementing an optimization - too much things to do for a lazy engineer.
 I need something easier to achieve better performance, ideally without me at all.

 Performing optimizations is one of the most important tasks for modern optimizing compilers.
 So we need a simple thing - tweak our compilers to perform more and more aggressive optimizations.
 In this case, we can postpone the moment, when the compiler will need help from a human.
-That's why at university (several years ago) I decided to invest my time into the compiler research project.
+That's why at university (several years ago) I decided to invest my time into a compiler research project.

 There are two major ways of how our software can be compiler: Ahead-of-Time ([AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation)) and Just-in-Time ([JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation)) (let's leave interpretation, transpilation, etc. out of the scope - we don't care about them much in this article).